 - Death Blossom fires a magical stone far into the air, causing a very powerful explosion with a radius of 40 feet when it lands.
 This spell costs 25 points and requiring time to recover.
 Damage is 20 points, with an extra point for every skill rank.
 Experts, as usual, recover faster after causing an explosive radius of 60 feet, and Masters need less time to recover, extending their damage to 80 feet.
 This spell is for the open countryside, not indoors in a living room parlor.

 - Mass Distortion increases the weight of a single target enormously for an instant, causing significant internal damage equal to 25% of the monster's hit points plus another 2% per rank of Earth magic skill.
 The bigger they are, the harder they fall.
 Spell point cost is 30, and is very tiring, though Experts and Masters recover more quickly.

 - Spirit Arrow launches an arrow of pure energy.
-Though highly useful, this spell i apt to miss unless you study Spirit skill to an adequate level.
-It costs one spell point to cast, and you'll have to wait a short time before you can use it again.
-Expect it to do between one and six points of damage on your foe.
-At Expert level, the recovery will be faster, while at Master level, it can be cast at no cost.
+Though highly useful, this spell is apt to miss unless the caster has a Spirit skill to an adequate level.
+It costs one spell point to cast, and it has a moderate cooldown period.
+Expect it to do between one and six points of damage on a foe.
+At t Expert level, the recovery will be faster, while at Master level, it can be cast at no cost.